Highways in Estonia

-All roads in Estonia are officially marked with 1–5 digits numbers, with no official prefixes.
+Main and support routes are designated with 1-2 digit numbers.
+Side routes are designated with 4-5 digit numbers, where the first two digits is a county code (11-25 for 15 counties), followed usually by three (rarely two, used for leftover spurs) digits.
+While there is no official prefix for road numbers in Estonia, T (tee) is used widely unofficially.

 In addition to state highways, there are 23 920 km of local roads and around 18 398 km of private and forest roads.
 The total Estonian road network is estimated to be almost 59 thousand km.

 Classification of highways in Estonia

 The technical classification of highways is as follows: